Minority women deliberately targeted for rape and other violence – new global report

 Women from minority and indigenous communities are targeted for rape and other forms of sexual violence, torture and killings specifically because of their ethnic, religious or indigenous identity, Minority Rights Group International says in its 2011 annual report launched today.

-In India, for instance, Dalit women experience multiple levels of violence due to caste, class and gender.
-They face killing, rape, gang rape and custodial torture on a daily basis, across the country, the report says.
-In Uganda, in a study conducted by MRG in 2010, 100 percent of women from the Batwa community said they experienced physical violence and in many cases it was ongoing.
+In the flagship annual publication, Batwa community said they experienced physical violence and in many cases it was ongoing.
 According to the report, in the UK, there have been increasing reports of violence against Muslim women who are more easily identified by the head scarf they wear.

 Like other women, minority and indigenous women also face violence from within their own community or their own families.
 Poverty, low literacy and social and economic marginalisation are some of the factors that contribute to the incidence of domestic violence within minority and indigenous communities.
 In Canada and Australia, according to the report, the limited available data show high levels of violence against women within indigenous groups, but there are indications that complaints from such women are treated less seriously by the authorities.